 1. Concessions

-Here, you’ll find a list of the concessions that your energy company is applying to your bill.
+Look for the word ‘concession’ on your bill.
+This will tell you if your energy company is applying concessions to make your bill cheaper.
 If your concession is not listed here, you’re not getting it.
 So, hop on the phone to your energy company and ask them to apply all your concessions.

 2. Best offer